Skip to product information

 Functional Medical Tests – Costs, Terms & Timeframes

-All functional test kits incur only minimal administrative costs and include a pre-paid courier bag with full instructions for self-collection and submission.
 Kits are dispatched to one of our New Zealand distributors — FxMed or Nutriscript — who consolidate and forward samples via weekly shipments to accredited laboratories in the United States or Australia.

 The standard turnaround time for results is 3–5 weeks from the date of sample submission.
 If you have not received your results within 5 weeks, please contact us so we can follow up on your behalf.

 Please note: Occasional delays may occur due to customs clearance, international courier disruptions, or laboratory backlogs.
-These are outside our control but we will assist in tracking and resolving any extended delays.
+These are outside our control, but we will assist in tracking and resolving any extended delays.

 Once results are available, we receive them directly from the distributor and forward them to you on the same day.
 Laboratory reports typically include detailed interpretations, reference ranges, and explanatory notes.